gudiseva/stackedit/OTA-Ignite-Sept-2019/Session 12 - Entry Exit.md

 Market Order
 : At whatever price the market is offering you.

-- Stop Loss will go above Distal Line of Supply Zone.
-- Stop Loss will go below Distal Line of Demand Zone.

 ## 1 - Proximal Entry
 - A Sell limit order is placed before price reaches the proximal line, with a buy stop order just above the Distal line.